Anchored Correlation Explanation: Topic Modeling with Minimal Domain Knowledge: Methods

 The information bottleneck formulates a trade-off between compressing data $X$ into a representation $Y$, and preserving the information in $X$ that is relevant to $Z$ (typically labels in a supervised learning task) \cite{tishby2000information,friedman2001multivariate}.
 More formally, the information bottleneck is expressed as

 where $\beta$ is a parameter controlling the trade-off between compressing $X$ and preserving information about the relevance variable, $Z$.

-To see the connection with CorEx, we compare the CorEx objective as written in Eqn. \ref{almost info bottleneck} with the bottleneck in Eqn. \ref{bottleneck}.
+To see the connection with CorEx, we compare the CorEx objective as written in Eq.~\ref{almost info bottleneck} with the bottleneck in Eq.~\ref{bottleneck}.
 We see that we have exactly the same compression term for each latent factor, $I(X:Y_j)$, but the relevance variables now correspond to $Z \equiv X_i$.
-In other words, CorEx has multiple relevance terms, one for each word in the vocabulary, so that CorEx will prefer representations that are relevant for as many words as possible.

-Inspired by the success of the bottleneck, we suggest that if we want to learn representations that are more relevant to specific keywords, we can simply anchor a word type $X_i$ to topic $Y_j$, by constraining our optimization so that $\alpha_{i,j} = \beta_{i,j}$, where $\beta_{i,j} \geq 1$ controls the anchor strength.
+If we want to learn representations that are more relevant to specific keywords, we can simply anchor a word type $X_i$ to topic $Y_j$, by constraining our optimization so that $\alpha_{i,j} = \beta_{i,j}$, where $\beta_{i,j} \geq 1$ controls the anchor strength.
 Otherwise, the updates on $\alpha$ remain the same.
-This schema is a natural extension of the CorEx optimization and it is flexible, allowing for multiple word types to be anchored to one topic, for one word type to be anchored to multiple topics, or for any combination of these anchoring strategies.
-Furthermore, it combines supervised and unsupervised learning by allowing us to leave some topics without anchors.
+This schema is a natural extension of the CorEx optimization and it is flexible, allowing for multiple word types to be anchored to one topic, for one word type to be anchored to multiple topics, or for any combination of these semi-supervised anchoring strategies.